-Overall, the availability and quality of urban and transport policies supporting health and sustainability in Sydney is above average compared with other cities.
-However, Sydney lacks measurable targets for some policies related to walkability.
-Relative to the 25 cities in this international study, the majority of neighbourhoods in Sydney have low walkability; and walkability is inequitably distributed, favouring inner-city areas.
-In terms of thresholds to achieve WHO targets to increase physical activity, only 51% of Sydney residents live in neighbourhoods that meet population density thresholds, and only 13% live in neighbourhoods meeting street connectivity thresholds.
-Around 60% of Sydney residents have access to public transport stops with regular services within 500m.
-While the majority of residents have some public open space within 500m, this drops to 60% with access to larger public open space.
-Compared with other cities studied, the proportion of the population in Sydney with access within 500 access to convenience stores and food markets is below average; however, access to public transport was on par with most other cities studied.
+Overall, the availability and quality of urban and transport policies supporting health and sustainability in Odense are well above average compared with other cities studied.
+However, Odense does not have a requirement for health impact assessement of transport and land use interventions.
+For many of its built environment and transport standards, it also lacks measurable targets.
+Relative to the 25 cities in this international study, the majority of neighbourhoods in Odense are walkable, except on the urban fringe.
+However, in terms of achieving WHO targets to increase physical activity, while no residents live in neighbourhoods meeting minimum population density thresholds, 85% live in neighbourhoods meeting street connectivity thresholds.
+Almost 60% of residents have access to public transport stops with regular services within 500m.
+Almost all residents have some public open space within 500m, and about three quarters of residents also have access to larger public open space.
+Compared with other cities studied, the proportion of the population in Odense with access to large public open space is well above average.